-At April 2023, 494 market dwellings have been completed across the County Borough, which translates as over 40% less than the target outcome of 841 completions.
+At April 2023, 531 market dwellings have been completed across the County Borough, which translates as nearly 50% less than the target outcome of 993 completions.
 As the trigger point has now been hit, the data indicates that further policy research is required.
 The data corresponds with the findings of other indicators that show that housing delivery is not at the level required.
-This further research will feed into the statutory review of the LDP which will commence in January 2024, with a Review Report being published later in the year.